Coffee is one of the most popular beverages in the world. In the United States alone, more than 450 million cups are consumed every day!

 Contrary to popular belief, decaffeinated coffee does contain caffeine.
 For every eight-ounce cup, you’re looking at between 5 to 12 milligrams of caffeine.

-In contrast, a regular cup of coffee generally contains 100 to 200 milligrams of caffeine.
+In contrast, best espresso cups which we love to drink generally contains 100 to 200 milligrams of caffeine.
 In other words, there’s always a possibility that it can keep you awake!

 - Drinking Too Much Can Lead to Caffeine Overdose